 ADDRESS MISCONCEPTIONS ABOUT THE FIELD OF CS

-“Make it matter” by addressing misconceptions students have about the field that may prevent them from taking computing courses or pursuing a career in computer science.
-Many students have overly narrow ideas of what computing is about, what the work is like, and the kinds of people who typically do it.
-Address these misconceptions by illustrating the diversity and breadth of work a computer scientist can do–and who can do it–and emphasizing that success comes from practice.
-Discuss the advantages and rewards of computing careers.
+Many students have overly narrow ideas of what computing is about, what the work is like, and the types of people who typically do it.
+Address these misconceptions by illustrating the diversity and breadth of computing – and who can do it.
+Help your students see that the problems tackled by computing can have important social, economic, and cultural impacts.

 Often you can effectively address the misconceptions simply by showing things counter to it without going into detail about the stereotype.